NakuraMino/CSE-573-Minimal-NeRF/README.md

                       -r 4096 full -b BASE_DIR -cr 0
 ```

 where the `ROOT_DIR` is the root directory to save your model checkpoints, and `BASE_DIR` is the path to your data directory (should look like `./data/nerf_synthetic/lego/` or something along those lines).
+Some models, like `mic` and `ficus` will probably benefit from `-cr 1000`.
+This is a flag that crops the images to only sample from the center for the first 1000 iterations.
+It helps because these models
+have a lot of empty backgrounds, which lead to more failures during the start of training (apparently).

 ## Viewing Results